Perspective-Equivariance for Unsupervised Imaging with Camera Geometry: The projective transformation

 \subsubsection{Proposed method}

-Our perspective-EI model is shown in \cref{fig:spacenet_ei}, which is agnostic to choice of NN $f_\theta$ \eg feed-forward nets, CNNs, attention-based models, unrolled models \etc. The unsupervised loss consists of an MC loss and perspective equivariance loss \cref{eq:general_loss}, where the group transformation is given in \cref{tab:homo_special_cases}.
+Our perspective-EI model is shown in \cref{fig:spacenet_ei}, which is agnostic to choice of NN $f_\theta$ \eg feed-forward nets, CNNs, attention-based models, unrolled models \etc. The unsupervised loss consists of an MC loss and perspective equivariance loss \cref{eq:general_loss}, where the group transformation is \cref{eq:tg_krk} constructed from projective goemetry.
 Note the MC loss can be any loss depending on the specific inverse problem, \eg the MSE in \cref{eq:general_loss}, L1 \cite{zhao_loss_2017}, SURE in noisy data (\cref{eq:sure_loss}), or specific MC losses for multispectral imaging; see \cref{sec:exp_multispectral}.